zr123/steamlink-raspi-autostart/README.md

 ## Steam Link on Raspberry Pi with autostart

 Setting up steam link on my raspi.
+Tested in January 2025 on my raspberry model 4 with Raspbian 64 bit (Bookworm).

-Tested in January 2025 on my raspberry model 4 with Raspbian 64 bit (Bookworm)
+## Setup

 1. Install Raspbian with Raspberry Pi Imager